usc-isi-i2/kgtk/docs/import/import_framenet.md

 | fn:abandonment | /r/HasA | fn:fe:place | "abandonment" | "place" | "/r/has a" |  | "FN" |  |
 | fn:abandonment | /r/HasA | fn:fe:time | "abandonment" | "time" | "/r/has a" |  | "FN" |  |

-The following feedback messages are generated:
+The following feedback messages are generated.
+Note that the `Exception` and `BrokenPipeError` messages are a known deficiency, but are not an indication of data corruption.

     [nltk_data] Downloading package framenet_v17 to
     [nltk_data]     /home/rogers/nltk_data...
     [nltk_data]   Package framenet_v17 is already up-to-date!
+    Exception ignored in: <_io.TextIOWrapper name='<stdout>' mode='w' encoding='utf-8'>
+    BrokenPipeError: [Errno 32] Broken pipe

 ```
 kgtk import-framenet / tail -n 10